PureStorage-OpenConnect/Oracle-on-Kubernetes-with-Portworx/README.md

 ## Kubernetes Environment
-**Oracle-on-Kubernets** has been tested on Kubernetes v1.17 but should also work on more recent Kubernetes version.
+**Oracle-on-Kubernets** has been tested on Kubernetes v1.17 but should also work on more recent Kubernetes versions.

-## Oracle Database Features
+## Oracle Database Versions
-1. Oracle 19c Database
+1. Oracle 19.3.0 EE
-1. Stop / Start Databases
-1. Relocate / Move Databases

 ## Getting Started